ByteOps02/Snufi_Pharma/README.md

-# Sunfi Pharma
+# Snufi Pharma

+## Description
-This is a web application for Sunfi Pharma, a comprehensive pharmaceutical services provider.
+This is a web application for Snufi Pharma, a comprehensive pharmaceutical services provider.
 This application showcases the services offered by the company and provides a way for potential clients to get in touch.

 ## Table of Contents